Create an agent with Copilot Studio

-In this exercise, you’ll use Copilot Studio to create a simple copilot that can answer employee questions about expense policies in a fictional corporation.
+In this exercise, you’ll use Copilot Studio to create a simple agent that can answer employee questions about expense policies in a fictional corporation.

 This exercise will take approximately 45 minutes to complete.